-Lazy eye affects about two to three out of every 100 children in the U.S., and it's not as easy to notice as you'd think.
+Lazy eye affects about two to three out of every 100 children in the United States, and it's not as easy to notice as you'd think.

 What is lazy eye?

-A patient with amblyopia (or lazy eye) has a high asymmetry in the prescription between the two eyes and that causes one eye to have decreased vision from disuse, says Paul J. Lederer, MD, developmental optometrist in private practice in the Chicago suburbs.
-There are few, if any, signs of amblyopia, which makes it difficult to detect.
-The form of lazy eye that's easier to identify is called strabismus, and it occurs when the eye drifts or wanders inward or outward constantly or intermittently.
-It's easier for parents to spot because they can see that the eyes are misaligned.
+Amblyopia, or lazy eye, is when vision in one or both eyes doesn’t develop the way it should.
+A person with lazy eye typically has decreased vision in one eye from lack of use, says Paul J. Lederer, MD, a developmental optometrist in private practice in the Chicago suburbs.
+There are few, if any, signs of amblyopia, which often makes it difficult to detect.
+Strabismus is the form of lazy eye that is easiest to identify.
+It happens when the eye drifts or wanders inward or outward constantly or intermittently.
+Parents are often able to spot strabismus because they can see that their child’s eyes are misaligned.
 Lazy eye typically affects only one eye, but can sometimes affect both.
 Eye doctors recommend children get their vision screened as early as six months old to detect any issues.
-"After about the age of four months or so, if the eye is not lining up properly, it's not normal.
-It should be looked at," says David Epley, MD, owner of Children's Eye Care in Kirkland, Washington.
+“After about the age of four months or so, if the eye is not lining up properly, it’s not normal.
+It should be looked at,” says David Epley, MD, owner of Children’s Eye Care in Kirkland, Washington.

 Dr. Epley says if you notice your child repeatedly turning his or her head when watching television, it could be a lazy eye symptom.
-Those with lazy eye have one eye that is dominant, and they rely on that eye to see better.
-Kids will often turn their heads to use their dominant eye when engaging in activities such as watching television.
-Find out the secrets eye doctors won't tell you.
+Kids with lazy eye have one eye that is dominant, and they rely on that eye to see better.
+They will often turn their heads to use their dominant eye when engaging in activities such as watching television.

-He repetitively squints, rubs, or covers one eye
+They repetitively squint, rubs, or cover one eye

-Closing one eye when out in the sunshine, looking far away, or repeatedly squinting or narrowing the two eyes together could be signs of amblyopia, says Dr. Epley.
-Repeatedly rubbing one eye or covering one eye with a hand could also be signs that one eye is weaker than the other, and the child is making adjustments to try to improve his vision.
-Find out 13 ways to protect your vision.
+Closing one eye when out in the sunshine, looking far away, or repeatedly squinting or narrowing both eyes together could be signs of amblyopia, says Dr. Epley.
+Repeatedly rubbing one eye or covering one eye with a hand could also be signs that one eye is weaker than the other, and the child is making adjustments to try to improve their vision.

 Lazy eye symptoms include difficulty with fine motor skills, such as writing.
 Dr. Epley says the lazy eye can affect depth perception, making it difficult to stay on one line when writing.
 If you notice your child writing above or below the line, it could be a sign her eyes are not working together properly.